Lars rises to the occasion.

 - Tempting Fate: Played with; Lars says that Emerald will never catch up with her ship, since it's the fastest, but even when she does, she can't bring herself to destroy it.

-- Time Skip: Implied: Connie's hair has grown from chin length to shoulder length, and Sadie Killer and the Suspects now have a name and fans, meaning that there was a gap between this episode and "Kevin Party".
+- Time Skip: Implied: Sadie Killer and the Suspects now have a name and fans, and Connie's hair has grown from the haircut she had last episode, meaning that there was a gap between this episode and "Kevin Party".